thiagojedi/thiagojedi.github.io/_drafts/mongosql_easy_migration.md

 ## The same concepts, different structure

 Imagine we have a Video On Demand (a.k.a.
 VOD) application for superhero movies.
-Today you may go ahead and create a relational database with a `Movie` table for our catalog, like this one:
+Today you may go ahead and create a relational database with a `Movies` table for our catalog, like this one:

 {:.table.table-striped.table-sm}
 |id |title                          |year   |publish_date   |studio_fk  |